 At edge of this neighborhood, we stumble on a deserted football field, where the open space makes the breeze stronger.
 We’ve reached Silver Sands Park, and symbols of Africa remind me of Barbados’ history.

-A minute later, the surf hub that Brian Talma—Barbados’ renowned surfer, has created, appears.
-Talma has won numerous accolades at home and on the international surf scene.
+A minute later, Brian Talma’s renowned surf hub appears.
+Talma has won numerous accolades at home in Barbados and on the international surf scene.
 An outdoor “surf museum” showcases the pro surfer’s journey and accomplishments, alongside painted symbols of Bajan island life.

 Down below, a beach awaits those ready to conquer the waves.
-I spotted a lookout post, complete with a bench, and climb the wooden steps to get a bird’s eye view over the kitesurfing action.
+There’s a lookout post, complete with a bench, and I climb the wooden steps to get a bird’s eye view of the kitesurfing action.

-In the near distance, to the left, two other surfers are making a roasted breadfruit lunch on an open fire.
+In the near distance, to my left, two other surfers are making a roasted breadfruit lunch on an open fire.
 That’s the surf life!
 Randy smiles; it’s his life as well.

 I stay well past our allotted time, mesmerized by this corner of Barbados I might have otherwise missed.
 We forego the final stop of our tour, just minutes away, which I can see from my wooden tower: the South Point rock.

-On the way back towards our departure point, we cross through country roads along more modest homes, sighting roaming goats and roosters.
-It’s close to 11 o’clock when we spot Enterprise Beach again, its aquamarine waters glowing ever more under the midmorning Bajan sun.
+On the way back towards our departure point, we ride country roads along more modest homes, sighting goats and roosters.
+It’s close to 11 o’clock when we see Enterprise Beach.
+Its aquamarine waters glow harder under the midmorning Bajan sun.

-“Ride in the morning, surf in the afternoon—you’ve got to create the life you want to live, you know,” Randy says as he’s driving me back west, in the same Caribbean-chill demeanor he’s had all morning.
+“Ride in the morning, surf in the afternoon — you’ve got to create the life you want to live, you know,” Randy says as he’s driving me back west, in that Caribbean-chill demeanor he’s had all morning.

 I knew that all too well.
 It had led me to this precise morning, discovering the exhilarating side of Barbados that eluded me ten years ago.
 And all I had to do to find it, was get on two wheels.